Horton Foote Award

 History of the Award

 In February 2002, a new Natchez Literary and Cinema Celebration award, the Special Achievement Award for Screenwriting, was established.
-The first award went to Horton Foote, Wharton, Texas, an Oscar-Winning and Pulitzer Prize-Winning writer of screenplays, plays, and a non-fiction memoir.
+The first award went to Horton Foote, Wharton, Texas, an Oscar- and Pulitzer Prize-winning writer of screenplays, plays, and a nonfiction memoir.
 Following the announcement of Foote as the first winner of the award, it was immediately announced that henceforth the award would be named in his honor, the Horton Foote Award for Special Achievement in Screenwriting.
-Winners must be Southerners who have excelled in writing screenplays.
-Called the “American Chekhov, “ Foote at age 16 left home to study acting in Dallas, Texas, then in California at the Pasadena Playhouse, and finally in New York.
-At first he wrote plays to provide himself with attractive parts, but he became fascinated with writing and gained acclaim with such plays as The Young Man from Atlanta (which won a Pulitzer Prize), The Trip to Bountiful (which won an Indie Award for Best Writer), The Chase, The Traveling Lady, On Valentine’s Day, and Convicts.
-Foote’s new play, The Carpetbagger’s Children, which was performed to great acclaim in Houston, Minneapolis and Hartford, Conn., played from March until June 2002 at the Mitzi E. Newhouse Theater at Lincoln Center in New York.
-Again, critics were universal in their praise for Foote’s work.
-Foote is also lauded for such screenplays as Storm Fear, To Kill a Mockingbird (which won an Oscar), Baby, the Rain Must Fall, Hurry Sundown, Tomorrow (an adaptation of William Faulkner’s work), Tender Mercies (which won a second Oscar), and a remake of Steinbeck’s Of Mice and Men.
-He is also author of a recent memoir, Farewell, which tells his own story and that of people who inspired his characters.
-The Horton Foote Award for screenwriting is the brainchild of Gerald McRaney, an award-winning film and television actor of Mississippi and Sherman Oaks, Calif.
-Since the Natchez Literary Celebration in 2001 changed its name at McRaney’s suggestion to Natchez Literary and Cinema Celebration to reflect its increased focus on film, McRaney suggested a writing award for that medium.
-The Horton Foote Award is underwritten by The Mississippi Film Office, Division of Tourism, and Mississippi Development Authority.
+Winners must be southerners who have excelled in writing screenplays.
+Called the "American Chekhov," Foote at age 16 left home to study acting in Dallas, Texas, then in California at the Pasadena Playhouse, and finally in New York.
+At first he wrote plays to provide himself with attractive parts, but he became fascinated with writing and gained acclaim with such plays as The Young Man from Atlanta, which won a Pulitzer Prize; The Trip to Bountiful, which won an Indie Award for Best Writer; The Chase; The Traveling Lady; On Valentine's Day; and Convicts.
+Foote's new play, The Carpetbagger's Children, which was performed to great acclaim in Houston, Minneapolis, and Hartford, Connecticut, played from March to June 2002 at the Mitzi E. Newhouse Theater at Lincoln Center in New York.
+Again, critics were universal in their praise for Foote's work.
+Foote is also lauded for such screenplays as Storm Fear; To Kill a Mockingbird; which won an Oscar; Baby; The Rain Must Fall; Hurry Sundown; Tomorrow, an adaptation of William Faulkner's work; Tender Mercies, which won him a second Oscar; and a remake of Steinbeck's Of Mice and Men.
+He is also author of a recent memoir, Farewell: A Memoir of a Texas Childhood, which tells his own story and that of people who inspired his characters.
+The Horton Foote Award for Screenwriting is the brainchild of Gerald McRaney, an award-winning film and television actor of Mississippi and Sherman Oaks, California.
+Since the Natchez Literary Celebration in 2001 changed its name at McRaney's suggestion to Natchez Literary and Cinema Celebration to reflect its increased focus on film, McRaney suggested a writing award for that medium.
+The Horton Foote Award is underwritten by the Mississippi Film Office, Division of Tourism, and Mississippi Development Authority.

 Winners of the NLCC's Horton Foote Award

-9) 2012: Scott Cooper, born in Abingdon, Va., in 1970, is an American screenwriter actor, director, and producer now living in Los Angeles, Calif.
+- 2012: Scott Cooper, born in Abingdon, Virginia, in 1970, is an American screenwriter actor, director, and producer now living in Los Angeles.
 He is known for writing, directing, and producing the 2009 film Crazy Heart starring Jeff Bridges.
-The film, released by Fox Searchlight Pictures, has received a number of accolades, including awards presented by the Chicago Film Critic Association, the Independent Spirit Awards, and the Writers Guild of America.
+The film, released by Fox Searchlight Pictures, has received a number of accolades, including awards presented by the Chicago Film Critic Association, Independent Spirit Awards, and Writers Guild of America.
 Jeff Bridges won an Academy Award for his portrayal of Bad Blake.
-Cooper received his first film credits as an actor in projects like Gods and Generals and the TV mini-series Broken Trail.
+Cooper received his first film credits as an actor in projects like Gods and Generals and the TV miniseries Broken Trail.